TrustyJAID/Trusty-cogs-archive/README.md

 >Rainbow - a cog to change the colour of a role every 2-5 minutes

->Blockchain - a cog to download and the bitcoin blockchain for hidden files and data

 >REKT - a command to see how rekt someone is

 >Pillconvert - a cog to upload any colour pill image

+>insult - added compliments as well, there's no reason to be so hostile!

 >Trustybot - custom image upload and text upload commands

->Weahter - check the current weather in many cities around the world including in Kelvin
+>Weather - check the current weather in many cities around the world including in Kelvin

 >Star - add a starboard channel with custom reaction's